What does the Bible say about affliction?

 17. Romans 8:28 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.

-God’s love in trials.
+God’s love in our affliction

 18. Romans 8:35-39 Who will separate us from the Messiah’s love?
 Can trouble, distress, persecution, hunger, nakedness, danger, or a violent death do this?
 As it is written, “For your sake we are being put to death all day long.